Unitary Inequivalent Representations and Quantum Physics: Inequivalent Representations

 in which $\hat{H}$ is the generator of one parameter time translation group, i.e. the Hamiltonian.
 Here we have to add that this procedure can be generalized to curved space-times when they admit a global time-like Killing vector $t$.
 So the vacuum state of QFT in these space-times will be invariant under the group of isometric transformations.

-\section{Why do These Inequivalent Representations Exist?}
+\subsection{Why do These Inequivalent Representations Exist?}

 Although some people try to ignore the existence of these classes of representations, the existence of them can be proved in the context of conventional Quantum Field Theory as in Algebraic one.
 In conventional approach, since we are dealing with a field, we have to make a cut for our system.
 Remembering that this situation does not take place in systems with finite degrees of freedom.
 Because in this situation we are able to close the system and specify it.
 But in fields this can not be done.
 The reason is that we can not specify the infinity.
 So by an idealization we make a cut and try to construct a complete set of observables locally.
-As an example we suppose that our infinity is located in a very far place, say Andromeda galaxy, and ${\{A_{i}\}}$ is our complete set of observables.
+As an example, we suppose that our infinity is located in a very far place, say Andromeda galaxy, and ${\{A_{i}\}}$ is our complete set of observables.
 So it is clear that we can formalize our theory with ${\{A_{i}\}}$, but this can be done just locally.
-That is bacause if someone makes a change in a place beyond Andromeda galaxy, globally our representations will change.
+That is because if someone makes a change in a place beyond Andromeda galaxy, globally our representations will change.
 But as we have made a cut in Andromeda, this change will have no effect in our local observations.
 From one side it shows that in local observations and interactions we can neglect these different representations, but on the other side in non-local effects all of them become important.
 Here we have to emphasize that if we want to construct a complete and self consistent theory of Quantum Gravity which can relate local and global phenomena, dealing with all these representations is necessary.

 The existence of this different representations can be easily shown in the context of Algebraic Quantum Field Theory too.
 Where one can associate a $ C^*-algebra $ to a quantum field.
 This follows by GNS construction \cite{citeulike:7477863,Segal} which states that for every element on $ C^*-algebra $ like $\omega$, there is a representation $\pi$ of the algebra by linear operators on a dense subspace $D\subseteq H$ such that

+where $\Omega$ is the unit vector in $D$ .
+So we can conclude that in each representation which we construct with GNS construction, the specified state $\omega$ in $ C^*-algebra $ is related to unit vector $\Omega$ in Hilbert space.
+Thus if one chooses another state say $\nu$ and constructs another representation, then there is no need to these two representations be unitary equivalent.